Master of Science in Early Childhood Education and Special Education (Dual Certification Birth-Grade 2) Online

 Admissions requirements for the Master in Early Childhood Education & SPED online

 The streamlined admission process at the University of Mount Saint Vincent makes it easier to apply and helps you start your academic journey faster.
-Please read the full admission requirements for the Master of Science in Early Childhood Education and Special Education (Dual certification Birth-Grade 2).
+Please read the full admission requirements for the Master of Science in Early Childhood Education and SPED online.

 • Bachelor’s degree